Golden Dolphin IV

 Corals

-The Golden Dolphin IV, with its incredible 46 meters in length, was completed in 2021, making it the newest, youngest and above all the largest ship in the Golden Dolphin fleet.
+The Golden Dolphin IV, with its impressive 46 meters in length, was completed in 2021, making it the newest, youngest and, most importantly, the largest ship in the Golden Dolphin fleet.

-The 14 air-conditioned cabins are divided between the lower deck, main deck and upper deck.
-As on the Golden Dolphin III, the dining area is located on the lower deck.
+The 14 air-conditioned cabins are spread across the lower, main, and upper decks.
+The dining area, just like on the Golden Dolphin III, is located on the lower deck.

-The ship has 2 salons, one on the main deck and one on the upper deck.
+The ship has two lounges, with one on the main deck and one on the upper deck.

-The Golden Dolphin IV also impresses with 2 sun decks, which offer the perfect places to relax and are superbly laid out.
+The Golden Dolphin IV also boasts two sun decks that offer the perfect spots to relax and are really well designed.

 CABINS

-Main deck: 6 cabins - of which 2 with double beds, 4 with single beds
+Main Deck: 6 Cabins – 2 with double beds, 4 with single beds

-• Saloons: The Golden Dolphin IV has 2 air-conditioned saloons, one on the main deck and one on the upper deck.
+• Lounges: The Golden Dolphin IV has two air-conditioned lounges, with one on the main deck and one on the upper deck.

-• Sun decks: The two sun decks, which are excellently divided, also offer the perfect place to relax and unwind between dives.
-In particular, the Jacuzzi on one of the sun decks leaves nothing to be desired.
+• Sun Decks: The two sun decks are really well designed and offer the perfect spot for relaxation and peaceful hours between dives.
+And the Jacuzzi on one of the sun decks is just perfect for unwinding!

-• In the ship's dining area, a selection of culinary national and international dishes are served buffet-style three times a day.
-Between dives there are snacks and water, tea and coffee are available at all times.
-The Nespresso machine on board can be used with capsules brought from home.
+• In the ship's dining area, you'll be served a selection of delicious national & international dishes buffet-style three times a day.
+Between dives, there's a little pick-me-up in the form of snacks, and water, tea & coffee are always available for free.
+Feel free to use the Nespresso machine on board with capsules you bring from home.

-• The ship's 3 bars are located on the lower, main and upper decks and invite you to enjoy a cool drink at any time.
+• The ship's three bars are located on the lower, main, and upper decks, inviting you for a cool drink anytime.

-(alcoholic drinks are available at an extra charge)
+(Alcoholic beverages are available for an extra charge.)

 • Generators: 2 x 125 KW (230V) Perkins and 1x 80 KW Perkins